How we like to eat Hot Cross Buns

 Hot Cross Buns are one of our favourite seasonal treats.
 The warming spices, the soft interior, and the sticky, burnished top.
 Eaten fresh or toasted, they mark the season in the most delicious way.

-When it comes to serving suggestions, we often find ourselves taking the classic approach – halved, toasted to a whisper of crispness, and slathered in butter.
-We favour Lescure for its rich, creamy texture and slightly nutty, cultured flavour.
+When it comes to serving suggestions, we often found ourselves taking the classic approach – halved, slightly toasted, and slathered in butter.
+We favour Madeleine cultured butter, for its rich and complex flavour.

 But there are other ways to enjoy Hot Cross Buns.
 Here are some of our favourites: